 minmax is an indicator to maximize or minimize the objective.
-A value of 0 is used to specify a minimization, and a value of 1 to specify maximizing the objective.
+A value of maximizing the objective.

-seg is optional, and specifies a segment of the solution to which the objective function should be applied.
+0 is used to specify a minimization, and a value of 1 to specify objective function should be applied.
 If seg is not specified, then it defaults to a value of 1. seg needs to be specified only if multisegment encoding is used.